hemidactylus/opabinia/README.md

 the latter are set (in meters) by changing the two-element array `sensorDistanceRange` in file `app/config.py` (after which `opacounter` shall be restarted).

-### Database file ownership

-If the FIRST task to run, which created the DB, is the measurer `opacounter`, the database file is owned by `root`, which is a problem.
-Make sure it is `pi:www-data`, either through `chown` or simply by first starting the web app `opawebapp` right after deleting `Opabinia/app/database/opabinia.db`.

 ### In case of Wheezy Raspbian

 On older Raspbian builds (i.e. Wheezy), the systemd part is replaced by systemV scripts.